olliebrownlow/ticketing/README.md

 Testing uses mongodb-memory-server, an in-memory database.

-To run the tests, navigate to the relevant service and run `npm test`.
+To run the tests, navigate to the relevant service and run `npm run test`.